Theo-Panella/BastionHost_Project/README.md

   - Now connect to the Server_1 / Instance_1 using the private IP address (We use the private IP because we are in the same VPC as the instance, so don't need to use the public IP)
-  - It's important to notice that we already made the one single connection with ssh -A, so our Bastion instance already have the SSH pair key to connect in our Server_1
+  - It's important to notice that we already made the agent foward connection with ssh -A, so our Bastion instance already have the SSH pair key to connect in our Server_1 and Server_1 will have the same key to connect in other instances in the same VPC

         [ec2-user@Bastion_IP_Address ~]$ ssh ec2-user@Server_IP_Address
          ,     #_